MSNBC host Ali Velshi's 'Small Acts of Courage' will be published next spring

 “From childhood, Velshi’s grandfather was imbued with an ethos of public service and social justice, and a belief in absolute equality among all people — ideals that his children carried forward as they escaped apartheid, emigrating to Kenya and ultimately Canada and the United States,” according to St. Martin's.

-Velshi’s previous books include “How to Speak Money.”
+Velshi's previous books include “How to Speak Money."
 He also edited the recently released “The Trump Indictments,” which documents the criminal counts against the former president.
+Copyright 2023 The Associated Press.
+All rights reserved.
+This material may not be published, broadcast, rewritten or redistributed without permission.
 Read more:

 MSNBC host Ali Velshi's 'Small Acts of Courage' will be published next springMSNBC host Ali Velshi is drawing upon the personal past for an upcoming book about democracy.